-Hetta Huskies has been approved by and listed with the British Veterinary Association as a place welcoming veterinary interns.
+Hetta Huskies is listed with the British Veterinary Association as an approved location for veterinary interns.

 The manual below was put together by one of the veterinary students who has been a part of our team.
 Most of the medically interested / trained professionals we have had come to work with us to date have been veterinary students.
 Some have managed to do their placements through us (some in association with our local veterinary clinic) but most have simply come for the experience.
 We have also had a number of fully qualified (and trainee) doctors, veterinary nurses and one or two fully qualified vets apply and all, to date, have been impressed by the level of medical care and attention we commit to the dogs and the systems we have developed to ensure that this continues at the highest possible level.